skypilot-org/skypilot/docs/source/cloud-setup/cloud-permissions/gcp.rst

 .. tip::

-    The following steps are instructions for creating a role, user and service account required by SkyPilot through GCP console, we also offer a Terraform config to automate the role creation, see :ref:`here <gcp-terraform-minimal-permissions>`_.
+    The following steps are instructions for creating a role, user and service account required by SkyPilot through console, we also offer a Terraform config to automate the role creation, see :ref:`here <gcp-terraform-minimal-permissions>`.

 1. Go to GCP's `IAM & Admin console <https://console.cloud.google.com/iam-admin/roles>`__ and click on **Create Role**.